-You are a Highly Compensated Employee (HCE) if you earned more than \$125,000 (for 2019) in Compensation during the preceding Plan Year.
+You are a Highly Compensated Employee (HCE) if you earned more than \$155,000 (for 2024) in Compensation during the preceding Plan Year.
+This dollar limit is indexed; therefore, it may increase each year for cost-of-living adjustments.

 Mandatory Pre-Tax Contributions